 - Windows 7, 32-bit (Enterprise and Professional Editions)

-App Layering supports single-byte language packs for the base US English Windows operating system, and multi-byte language packs when the OS layer is deployed on supported versions of VMWare vSphere, Microsoft Hyper-V and Citrix Hypervisor.
-Install the language packs on the OS machine before importing the operating system into an OS layer.
+App Layering supports single-byte language packs for the base US English Windows operating system, and multi-byte language packs when the OS layer is deployed on supported versions of Citrix Hypervisor, VMware vSphere, and Microsoft Hyper-V. Install the language packs on the OS machine before importing the operating system into an OS layer.
 Language packs installed on a version added to the OS layer do not work correctly.